shirtsgroup/physical_validation/doc/userguide.rst

       0.00025  -25003.13   4.39e+01   1.52e-02       4.00       2.14
    -----------------------------------------------------------------

-The output of the function first lists the timestep, the average value of the constant of motion, and its RMSD during the simulation.
+The outputs of the function are time step, the average value of the constant of motion, and its RMSD during the simulation.
 The fourth column gives the measured slope of the constant of motion - a high value here indicates a strong drift and hence a problem in the integrator.
-Even without strong drift, as in the current situation, a large deviation in the ratio between the rmsd values compared to the ratio between the timestep indicates a problem in the integrator.
+Even without strong drift, as in the current situation, a large deviation in the ratio between the rmsd values compared to the ratio between the time step indicates a problem in the integrator.

 The reason for a failure of this test might not always be intuitively clear, as many components play into the integrator convergence - the integrator